MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 An image can now be made from this container that will include all changes made to the container.
 This image will behave like a snapshot of the container and can be re-deployed many times.
 Each time you deploy the image, it will create a new container.

-To create an image form the container run the following commands:
+To create an image from the container run the following commands:

 ```powershell
 $newimage = New-ContainerImage -Container $container -Publisher Demo -Name newimage -Version 1.0